-I like the word scaffolding.
-It brings to mind the visual image of a building that is surrounded by scaffolding during a renovation.
-This visual image is quite helpful to me when I think about the support system that people need to put in place so that they are better able to focus on recovering after an injury.
+I like the word scaffolding because it brings to mind the visual image of a building that is surrounded by scaffolding during a renovation.
+The image mirrors the support system that people need to put in place after an injury so that they are better able to focus on recovering.

 Individuals who live alone will need to erect more scaffolding than those that live with a spouse or older children because they won’t have someone available 24-7 to help them out.